artus-analysis/bashrc/README.md

 -----

     git clone https://github.com/artus-analysis/bashrc.git
-    cd ~
-    ln -s $OLDPWD/bashrc/default.sh .bashrc

-Instead of the last line, you can:

-1. use your own `.bashrc` file and source the parts you like
+Then create `.bashrc` file in your home directory and add the following line

+    source /full_path_to/bashrc/default.sh

-2. create your own `username` file in the `users` subdirectoy and link to it instead of linking to `default.sh`.
+You can also create your own `username` file in the `users` subdirectoy, it will get sourced by `default.sh`.

 The gitconfig can be used in your ~/.gitconfig file as: